rainaarya/DSCD_Assignments/Assignment_1/gRPC/Readme.md

 ---

-# Online Shopping Platform - gRPC Implementation
+# 🛍️ Online Shopping Platform - gRPC Implementation 🛒

-## Overview
+## 🌐 Overview

 This project implements an Online Shopping Platform using gRPC, allowing communication between a central marketplace, sellers, and buyers.
 The platform is designed to demonstrate the practical application of gRPC in a distributed system where different components interact over a network.
 It uses Protocol Buffers for efficient data serialization.

-### Components
+### 🧩 Components

-- **Market (Central Platform):** Central node for handling all operations related to item listings, seller and buyer registrations, and notifications.
+- **🏪 Market (Central Platform):** Central node for handling all operations related to item listings, seller and buyer registrations, and notifications.
-- **Seller (Client):** Clients that interact with the Market to manage their items (add, update, delete) and receive notifications about item purchases.
+- **👩‍💼 Seller (Client):** Clients that interact with the Market to manage their items (add, update, delete) and receive notifications about item purchases.
-- **Buyer (Client):** Clients that search for, buy items, add items to a wishlist, and rate items.
+- **👨‍💼 Buyer (Client):** Clients that search for, buy items, add items to a wishlist, and rate items.
 Buyers also receive notifications when wish-listed items are updated.

-## Dependencies
+## 📚 Dependencies

-- Python 3.x
+- Python 3.x 🐍
-- gRPC and gRPC tools
+- gRPC and gRPC tools 🛠️
-- Protocol Buffers (proto3)
+- Protocol Buffers (proto3) 📦

-## Installation
+## 💻 Installation

 Before running the application, ensure you have Python and pip installed.
 Then, install the required Python packages: